Programme Briefings and Updates

 One recommendation of The Best Start – A Five Year Forward Plan for Maternity and Neonatal Care in Scotland was to establish a Maternity and Neonatal Data Hub.
 Best Start also recommended that “…national level maternity and neonatal dashboards should be developed to facilitate benchmarking and reduce variations in care.”

-1 Manage a visible Maternity and Neonatal Data Hub for Scotland partnership
+1 Manage a visible Maternity and Neonatal Data Hub for Scotland

 With the assistance of the Scottish Perinatal Network we maintain a web presence that includes links to the resources that the hub has developed.